Who Will get ‘Custody’ of our Children in a Divorce?

 What is a Child Arrangements Order?

 A Child Arrangements Order will set out the arrangements for a child or children.
 It can determine where and with whom a child shall live, and also the time that they shall spend with the other parent.
-If parents can’t agree, these decisions will be made by the Court and you will likely need to attend a Court Hearing.
+If parents can’t agree, these decisions will be made by the Court, and you will likely need to attend a Court Hearing.

 To get a Child Arrangements Order, you’ll first need to make an application to the Court.
 Anyone with parental responsibility can do this.
 Our Divorce Solicitors can make the application on your behalf and represent you at the Court Hearing.

-How Will the Court Make their Decision?
+How Will the Court Make Their Decision?

 The Court’s paramount concern is the best interests of the child or children involved.
 The Court will make an order that it considers in the child or children’s best interests.